davnn/fastsort/README.md

 - Use ``uv sync`` to install dependencies from the lock file.
 - Use ``uv lock`` to update the lock file if necessary given the pinned dependencies.
 - Use ``uv lock --upgrade`` to upgrade the lock file the latest valid dependencies.
+- Use ``uv build `` to build the package.
-- Use ``uv build && uv pip install --no-deps --force-reinstall  --editable .`` to build the package and install it locally.
+- Use ``uv pip install --editable .`` to install the package.
 - Use ``uv run pytest tests`` to test the local package.

-It might happen that the host ``github.com`` is not trusted, in this case use ``uv sync --allow-insecure-host https://github.com`` if you trust ``github.com``.
+During development its useful to run ``uv build && uv pip install --no-deps --force-reinstall  --editable .``, which builds and re-installs the built package.